- Fees: ₹ 1,616,000

 There are numerous benefits of making a career in aeronautical engineering fields for multiple reasons which are:

 Candidates having interest in any of the following aerospace product may choose to specialise in the same

-A recent report suggests that employment in the field of Aeronautical Engineering is expected to increase 6 per cent from 2016 to 2026.
+A recent report suggests that employment in Aeronautical Engineering is expected to increase by six per cent from 2016 to 2026.
 We can already see the inclination of every nation towards reaching or crossing numerous boundaries in the air.
-Thus, this is going to increase the demand of such candidates who have pursued Aeronautical Engineering Course both nationally and internationally.
+Thus, this is going to increase the demand for such candidates who have pursued Aeronautical Engineering Courses both nationally and internationally.

 Job Profiles after Aeronautical Engineering Course